Repetition: Its Essential Role in the Harming and Healing of Our Bodies

 1. Carnes, Sexual Anorexia: Overcoming Sexual Self-Hatred (Center City, MN: Hazelden, 1997), 12.

 2. Lewis, The Four Loves Hatred (Orlando, FL: Harcourt, 1960), 101.

-Jay Stringer is a licensed mental health counselor and a soon-to-be ordained pastor.
+Jay Stringer is a licensed mental health counselor and ordained minister.
 Stringer holds an MDiv and a master of counseling psychology from The Seattle School of Theology & Psychology.
 He is a psychotherapist and a lecturer on sexual addiction for the City of Seattle’s john school, a program designed for men who have been arrested for soliciting women in prostitution.
-In addition, Jay is a pastoral leader and cofounder of Awake Church, a neighborhood-centered community in the heart of one of the most challenging areas of Seattle.
-He is married to Heather Stringer, who is also a therapist, and together they welcomed their first child, Amos, into the world in March 2013.
+In addition, Jay is a pastoral leader and cofounder of Awake Church and a Senior Fellow at the Allender Center.
+He is married to Heather Stringer, who is a therapist and artist.
+They have two children, a toddler and a newborn: Amos and Iona.